The Major Arcana

 4 The Emperor

-The fifth card which represents our personal power and authority.
+The fifth card represents our personal power and authority.

 5 The Hierophant